ClickCease

 Yes, private messages can be used as evidence in court.
 These messages, whether from Facebook Messenger, WhatsApp, or other platforms, can provide crucial information about the parties involved.
 However, they must meet the same relevance, authenticity, and reliability standards as other evidence.

-In child custody cases, social media evidence can show a parent’s behavior, lifestyle, and interactions with the child.
+In child custody cases, online activity can show a parent’s behavior, lifestyle, and interactions with the child.
 Posts demonstrating responsible parenting can support a custody claim, while evidence of irresponsible or risky behavior can harm it.

 To preserve social media evidence, take clear screenshots or screen recordings, download and export data if the platform allows, and use third-party tools for systematic collection.
 Ensure the evidence is stored securely and maintain a detailed chain of custody to prevent destruction.